jACKIE ANTHONY, GENERAL MANAGER

 It’s always a tossup as to which you’ll feel first – the brilliance of Jackie Anthony’s 1000-watt smile or its enveloping warmth.

-Jacqueline Renee (Jackie) Anthony grew up in Midway, Ky., and now lives in Versailles with her spouse of 18 years, Brad Jones, and their daughter Cassandra Lee, whom they call Cassie.
+Jacqueline Renee (Jackie) Anthony grew up in Midway, Ky., and now lives in Versailles with her spouse of 20 years, Brad Jones, and their daughter Cassandra Lee, whom they call Cassie.

 Jackie’s hospitality journey began at Uptown Chatter in Versailles, as the kitchen manager for owner Aletta Absher.
 When Uptown Chatter closed, she took a job with Woodford County Schools, partly out of a need for health insurance, a rare benefit in the restaurant world back then.

 Jackie’s family has deep roots in Midway and Woodford County.
 “The Anthonys were one of the biggest African American families in Midway.
 On my dad’s side, I have 13 aunts and uncles and over 20 cousins.
 My dad and I both went to school at Midway Elementary” (home to our Midway Bakery, where Jackie’s mom once worked.)
+The best thing about my job is creating a relaxing and comfortable dining experience for our customers.”

-As Jackie told us, “the best thing about my job is creating a relaxing and comfortable dining experience for our customers.”
-For fun, she likes to work out with weights, take long walks outside, listen to live music, and hang out with Cassie.
+For fun, Jackie likes to work out with weights, take long walks outside, listen to live music, and hang out with Cassie.
 And when she’s not doing any of those things, Jackie enjoys reading and astronomy.

 Ouita Michel, Holly hill & co. founder